Mijingo/docs/en/templating/variables/categorymodel.md

 Whether the category has any descendants.

-Tip: `hasDescendants` will return `true` even if all of the descendants are disabled.
+Tip: `hasDescendants` will return `true` even if you disable all of the descendants.
 If you want to determine if the category has any enabled descendants, you can do this instead:

 ```twig
 {% set hasDescendants = category.getDescendants().total() != 0 %}